-\textbf{Heterogeneity.} Similar to existing works~\cite{hsu2019measuring,reddi2021adaptive}, we use a Dirichlet distribution with parameter $\alpha_d = 0.1$ to generate the class distribution of each client's data, for a setup with non-IID data across clients.
+\textbf{Heterogeneity.} Similar to existing works \citep{hsu2019measuring,reddi2021adaptive}, we use a Dirichlet distribution with parameter $\alpha_d = 0.1$ to generate the class distribution of each client's data, for a setup with non-IID data across clients.
 Here, $\alpha_d$ specifies the degree of \textit{data heterogeneity}, where a smaller $\alpha_d$ indicates a more heterogeneous data distribution.
-In addition, to simulate the correlation between data distribution and client participation probability as motivated in Section~\ref{sec:introduction}, we generate a class-wide participation probability distribution that follows a Dirichlet distribution with parameter $\alpha_p = 0.1$.
-Here, $\alpha_p$ specifies the degree of \textit{participation heterogeneity}, where a smaller $\alpha_p$ indicates more heterogeneous participation probabilities.
-In each experiment with a specific simulation seed, we take only one sample of this Dirichlet distribution with parameter $\alpha_p$, which gives a probability vector $\mathbf{q}\sim\mathrm{Dir}(\alpha_p)$ that has a dimension equal to the total number of classes in the dataset.\footnote{We use $\mathrm{Dir}(\alpha_p)$ to denote $\mathrm{Dir}(\boldsymbol{\alpha}_p)$ with all the elements in the vector $\boldsymbol{\alpha}_p$ equal to~$\alpha_p$.} The participation probability $p_n$ for each client $n$ is obtained by computing an inner product between $\mathbf{q}$ and the class distribution vector of the data at client $n$, and then dividing by a normalization factor.
-The rationale behind this approach is that the elements in $\mathbf{q}$ indicate how different classes contribute to the participation probability.
-For example, if the first element of $\mathbf{q}$ is large, it means that clients with a lot of data samples in the first class will have a high participation probability, and vice versa.
-Since the participation probabilities $\{p_n\}$ generated using this approach are random variables, the normalization ensures a certain mean participation probability, i.e., $\Expectbracket{p_n}$, of any client $n$, which is set to $0.1$ in our experiments.
-We further cap the minimum value of any $p_n$ to be $0.02$.
-This generative approach creates an experimental scenario with non-IID client participation, while our FedAU algorithm and most baselines (see below) still do not know the actual values of any~$p_n$.
+In addition, to simulate the correlation between data distribution and client participation frequency as motivated in Section~\ref{sec:introduction}, we generate a class-wide participation probability distribution that follows a Dirichlet distribution with parameter $\alpha_p = 0.1$.
+Here, $\alpha_p$ specifies the degree of \textit{participation heterogeneity}, where a smaller $\alpha_p$ indicates more heterogeneous participation across clients.
+We generate client participation patterns following a random process that is either Bernoulli (independent), Markovian, or cyclic, and study the performance of these types of participation patterns in different experiments.
+The participation patterns have a stationary probability $p_n$, for each client $n$, that is generated according to a combination of the two aforementioned Dirichlet distributions, and the details are explained in Appendix~\ref{appendix:generating_heterogeneous_participation}.
+We enforce the minimum $p_n$, $\forall n$, to be $0.02$ in the main experiments, which is relaxed later.
+This generative approach creates an experimental scenario with non-IID client participation, while our FedAU algorithm and most baselines still do not know the actual participation statistics.